igarciamen/PassVault-password-manager/README.md

 # PassVault

 A fully offline, client-side encrypted password manager for Android, built as a security-focused mobile learning project.
-Every credential is encrypted at rest on the device using a layered key-wrapping scheme (master password → derived key → Keystore-wrapped database passphrase), with no backend, no cloud sync, and no server component of any kind.
+Every credential is encrypted at rest on the device using a layered key-wrapping scheme, with no backend, no cloud sync, and no server component of any kind.

 # Demo